-In doing so, we offer structured activities in whole group and individual settings, free play and outdoor recess, snack and mealtimes, and potty-training.
+Our preschool program offers structured activities in whole group and individual settings, free play and outdoor recess, snack and mealtimes, and potty-training.
 We accommodate all learning styles and use a variety of learning strategies.
-Our curriculum is age appropriate and embeds Catholic education, while promoting 3K readiness.
-You may choose a half or full day option.
-A staff believe in a team effort approach with open communication between staff, parents, and children.
+Our curriculum is age appropriate and embeds Catholic education, while promoting pre-K3 readiness.
+Students in pre-K2 attend enrichment classes such as art, library/media & technology, music, physical education, and Spanish.
+St. Joseph’s Catholic School strongly believes in a team effort approach with open communication between faculty, parents, and children.

 St. Joseph’s Catholic School proudly opened its first 3K program in 2016!
-This unique program allows our students to learn, pray, grow, and play in a caring, Catholic environment while participating in group instruction, learning centers, and enrichment classes such as art, P.E., music, library, and Spanish.
+This unique program allows our students to learn, pray, grow, and play in a caring, Catholic environment while participating in group instruction, learning centers, and enrichment classes such as art, library/media & technology, music, physical education, and Spanish.

 During these early years, children shape their basic values while learning about themselves and others.
 Our goal is to provide a cooperative journey shared by the children, parents and teachers.
 We promote each child’s self-help skills and manners as children learn to interact with peers and adults in a positive and respectful way.
-All activities are designed to promote 4K and 5K readiness.
+All activities are designed to promote pre-K4 and pre-K5 readiness.

-4K is an important time for students to expand their love of learning and their general knowledge.
-Our program helps provide students with the opportunities to develop the necessary skills to be lifelong learners and stewards of the Faith.
-Students participate in the daily routines and schedules that follow along with the Diocese of Savannah’s Content Standards.
-Our daily curriculum includes individual and group instruction, learning centers, snack times, recess, and enrichment classes.
+Pre-K4 is an important time for students to expand their love of learning and their general knowledge.
+Our program helps provide students with the opportunities to develop the necessary skills to be lifelong learners and stewards of the faith.
+Students participate in the daily routines and schedules that follow the Diocese of Savannah’s Content Standards.
+Our daily curriculum includes individual and group instruction, learning centers, snack time, recess, and enrichment classes.

-Students are taught 4K skills and standards through engaging in active learning within the learning centers designed in the classroom.
+Students are taught skills and standards appropriate for the pre-K4 level through activities such as learning within the learning centers designed in the classroom.
 These centers are designed to help promote the developmental skills, encourage growth and independence, and support students in order to reach age appropriate learning skills before promotion to Kindergarten.
 Students are assessed through observations, checklist, learning journals and oral assessments.